browserengineering/book/book/graphics.md

 But this scrolling is pretty slow.[^slow-scroll] Why?
 It turns out that loading information about the shape of a character, inside `create_text`, takes a while.
-To speed up scrolling we need to make sure to do it only when necessary.
+To speed up scrolling we need to make sure to do it only when necessary (while at the same time ensuring the pixels on the screen are always correct).

 [^slow-scroll]: How fast exactly seems to depend a lot on your
     operating system and default font.